simonh1000/google-analytics-service-accounts/README.md

 (This module is loosely based on [ga-report](https://www.npmjs.com/package/ga-report), in that it shares the same API.
 I developed it as ga-report requires you to provide your Google password, which is not ideal from a security perspective, and triggers subsequent scary warning messages from the big G!)

 ### Change log
-0.4.1 - updated jwt to 5.0 and fixed bug in iat time
+1.0.0 - Breaking change: constructor bow takes the key, rather than filename (to work better with e.g. system variables) 0.4.1 - updated jwt to 5.0 and fixed bug in iat time